Committed to improving the health and well-being of all people across every state.

 Key Partnerships

-Key partnerships include Community Health Center Association of Mississippi, Mississippi Association of Community Health Workers, Southeast CHW Network, Rural CHW Network, Minnesota CHW Alliance, Itawamba Community College, Mississippi State Department of Health.
+Key partnerships include Community Health Center Association of Mississippi, Mississippi Association of Community Health Workers, Southeast CHW Network, Rural CHW Network, Minnesota CHW Alliance, Itawamba Community College, and Mississippi State Department of Health.

 State CHW Legislation